proconsule/nspindexer/README.md

 **Q:** I found a bug, where i can report that?

 **A:** Here on github as usual, or on GBAtemp forum here https://gbatemp.net/threads/nsp-indexer.591541/

+**Q:** How can i do NSZ Decompression?

+**A:** NSZ is a smart format created by nicoboss with the help of some other developers you can find it here https://github.com/nicoboss/nsz it uses zStandard compression.
+Doing decompression all in PHP is really hard so i created a PHP extension to help in zStandard decompression you can find it here https://github.com/proconsule/php-ugly-zstd .
+Compile and install into your system and you can deompress NSZ on the fly with NSP Indexer (or you can use docker that will prepare all for you including NSZ decompression)

 # third-party libraries used
 - Bootstrap https://getbootstrap.com/